toyoshim/iona-us/docs/firmware_en.md

 In any case, you need to restore the original state when you don't connect it to your PC.

-## Connect to PC
+## Connect to PC (for all boards)
-If you chosen the v1/v2 board mods above, you need to keep the SERVICE button on the board pressed, then start supplying the power.
+### v1/v2 board with mods above
+You need to keep the SERVICE button on the board pressed, then start supplying the power.
 If the SERVICE button is correctly kept pressed until it boots, LED will not be on.
 This is the signal that IONA boots to the firmware update mode.
 If LED blinks, IONA runs in a normal mode, and you need to power off, and retry.